Wooden Privacy Fence

 New Galvanized Posts Installed with Existing Wooden Privacy Fence

-I put on my gloves and began digging each new post-hole with the shovel.
-I dug a 1-foot diameter hole about four to six inches deep, then switched to the post hole digger.
-If the ground was too hard, or if I ran into rocks, I used the digging bar to help break up the soil and pry the rocks loose.
-If the digging bar didn't loosen the ground sufficiently, I would add a little water to the hole.
-Some holes were easier to dig than others - that's the nature of post-hole digging.
+I put on my gloves and began digging each new post-hole with a Round Point shovel.
+I dug a 1-foot diameter hole about four to six inches deep, then switched to the post-hole digger to dig deeper.
+If the ground was too hard or I ran into rocks, I used the digging bar to help break up the soil and pry out the stones.
+If I couldn't loosen the ground sufficiently with the digging bar, I added a little water to the hole.

-I dug each of my post holes at least 12" in diameter and about 18" deep.
-Some soil conditions might require the holes to be deeper.
-Check your local building code to determine the required footing sizes for your fence posts before you start pouring concrete.
+I dug each post hole at least 12" in diameter and about 18" deep.
+Your soil conditions may have different requirements.
+Check your local building code to determine if there are footing size requirements in your area.

-The post-holes took about an hour each to dig (on average), but I often had to wait a week or two between diggings due to weather.
-Finally, after an extremely cold Winter and wet Spring, I got the last post-hole dug by the first week of May.
+The post-holes took about an hour each to dig (on average), but I often had to wait a week or two between diggings due to the weather.
+Finally, after an extremely cold and rainy Spring, I got the last post-hole dug by the first week of May.

 Wooden Privacy Fence - Material List